Skip to Main Content

 Natalie McKnight

-During her tenure, CGS transitioned from the typical September start of studies for incoming freshmen to January, starting with one semester in Boston ahead of a summer session in London or New England.
+During McKnight’s tenure, CGS transitioned from the typical September start of studies for incoming freshmen to January, starting with one semester in Boston ahead of a summer session in London or New England.
 It’s the only BU program offering study abroad in a student’s first year.
 (CGS operates a two-year program, after which students choose a BU school or college to complete their four-year education.)

-McKnight says her proudest accomplishment is the school’s growth of undergraduate research and professional internships, from one or two per year to about 80, thanks to donors and leadership from the Center for Interdisciplinary Teaching & Learning.
+McKnight says her proudest accomplishment is the school’s growth in undergraduate research and professional internships, from one or two per year to about 80, thanks to donors and leadership from the Center for Interdisciplinary Teaching & Learning.
 “These experiences have been transformative for our students,” McKnight says, “helping them to get Fulbright scholarships, graduate and medical school placements, and jobs in the area of their research interest.

 “I’m also very pleased to have helped to create and grow the Boston-London and the Boston–New England programs, which provide a rich, interdisciplinary, and experiential education for all our first-year students.”
 She notes that after the COVID-19 pandemic, CGS hosted 400 students in an eight-day London Experience program.
-“I couldn’t have done any of these things without a terrific team of staff and faculty at CGS.”
+“I couldn’t have done any of these things without a terrific team of staff and faculty at CGS,” she says.

 After a sabbatical of travel and writing—both scholarly and creative projects—she plans to teach a BU course on global philosophies of happiness.